JvanKatwijk/qt-dab/structure.md

 DAB services are either "audio" or data oriented.
 For "audio", two modes are implemented, one for the "old" MP2 mode used for DAB services, and one for MP4, used for DAB+.
 For "data", Qt-DAB supports a few common data modes, Slides through MOT, IP, EPG, TDC and journaline.

-  * The class "mscHandler" is the interface class, it gets its input from the class "ofdmhandler" (i.e. the soft bits resulting from the conversion of the blocks 5 ..
+  * The class "mscHandler" is the interface class between the front end and the various backend "processors".
+It gets its input from the class "ofdmHandler" (i.e. the soft bits resulting from the conversion of the blocks 5 ..
 76 of the DAB frames, as well as "instructions" from the GUI controller about the services that should run.
 The functions in the class build cokmplete CIF vectors (i.e. vectors of 55296 soft bits) containing the data for ALL services in the ensemble.
-Based on the instructions from the GUI controller,  it instantiates backend classes for the selected services, and it selects segments from the CIF vector and passes them on to backend drivers.
+Based on the instructions from the GUI controller, it instantiates (or kills) backend classes for the selected services, and it selects segments from the CIF vector and passes them on to backend "processors".

   * The class "Backend" is the generic backend controller, it implements the conversion from a segment of softbits that is passed on from the mscHandler, to output using the functionality the other classes in the directory;